AlchaarAiya/Robot_Controller/README.md

 The following project is a robot controller based on IoT techniques.
 It has the option to control the robot arm or the robot base.
+Furthermore, a chatbot was created using IBM Watson Assistant and it was integrated in this website.

+The chatbot gives the user the option to choose whether to control the arm or the base, and it gives options to make the process easier for the user.

 The robot arm has 6 motors,